 In order for students to achieve the outcomes stated in this curriculum, students need to have access to a wide range of high quality learning resources in oral, visual, multimedia, print, and electronic formats.
-The bibliography that supports this curriculum identifies core and learning resources to support the English language arts program and student achievement of the learning outcomes designated for this grade level.
-Additional resources that have been evaluated for curriculum fit are listed on the Ministry of Education website.
+The bibliography that supports this curriculum identifies core and additional learning resources (including electronic) to support the English language arts program and student achievement of the learning outcomes designated for this grade level.
 An effective English language arts program: